crayogen/Data-Structures-Assignments/README.md

 # Data Structures Assignments
-Data Structures Assignments in C language including implemention of ADTS, some sorting algorithms and some algorithms pertaining to a Graph Data Structure.
+Data Structures Assignments in C++ language including implemention of ADTS, some sorting algorithms and some algorithms pertaining to a Graph Data Structure.

 * ADTS include:<br/>
   Stack, Queue, Hash Table, BST, AVL tree and Heap<br/>